 Start by checking the damper inside the fan housing and the one on the vent outside.
 Vents are usually on walls or roofs, but sometimes they’re in the soffits.
 A stuck damper can lead to heavy condensation.

 A bath fan duct that’s not insulated or poorly insulated gets really cold in the attic.
 A cold duct filled with warm moist air is a recipe for condensation.
 On exceptionally cold days, that condensed water freezes and then drips back down when the temperature rises.

 Even insulated ducts get cold enough for condensation to form when the fan first starts up.
 If a fan is run long enough, the duct will warm up and dry out.
 Consider replacing the wall switch with a timer switch, which will run the fan for a set period of time.

 Efflorescence on Chimney Brick

 Efflorescence is the white material that appears on brick.
 It occurs when moisture moves through masonry.
 That moisture picks up minerals and leaves them behind in the form of tiny crystals.
 The minerals themselves do no harm, and a small amount of efflorescence is common.

-But heavy efflorescence on your chimney is a cause for concern.
+But heavy efflorescence on your chimney often indicates a home problem.
 It’s a sign of moisture inside the chimney.
 When that moisture freezes, it can slowly wreck the chimney from the inside out.

 How to Fix Efflorescence on Chimney Brick